gilcrest/diygoapi/README.md

 ## Ping

 With the server up and running, the easiest service to interact with is the `ping` service.
-The idea of the service is a simple health check that returns a series of flags denoting health of the system (queue depths, database up boolean, etc.).
+This service is a simple health check that returns a series of flags denoting health of the system (queue depths, database up boolean, etc.).
 For right now, the only thing it checks is if the database is up and pingable.
 I have left this service unauthenticated so there's at least one service that you can get to without having to have an authentication token, but in actuality, I would typically have every service behind a security token.

 Use cURL GET request to call `ping`: